Main Content

 - Fill out the B.S./M.S. degree application form (152k PDF).

-- Attach a copy of your transcript (downloadable copy is acceptable)
+- Attach a copy of your transcript (a downloadable copy is acceptable)

 - Submit a personal statement, i.e., statement of purpose, explaining why you would like to pursue this program